-6. Maintain a clean air quality and do not smoke around your dog.
-Second hand smoke isn’t healthy for any family members: Human or pet.
+6. Maintain clean air quality and do not smoke around your dog.
+Second-hand smoke isn’t healthy for any family member: Human or pet.
 We run an air purifier year-round in our household for a cleaner quality of air.
 We are not smokers.
 Once you see the filters after a few months, you (and your lungs) will be grateful.

-My last Cocker had several sebaceous cysts – they burst and were subsequently removed under a twilight anesthesia.
+My first Cocker Spaniel had several sebaceous cysts throughout her life.
+They burst and were subsequently removed under twilight anesthesia.
 She was a puppy mill rescue dog and had a multitude of health problems, and we loved her heart and soul.
-She has a number of immune system issues as she aged and a weakened immune system leaves the dog’s body prone to infection and illness.
+She had a number of immune system issues as she aged and a weakened immune system leaves the dog’s body prone to infection and illness.

 Here are two images of sebaceous cysts.
 The first one is of a dog who had a sebaceous cyst that burst.
 She was subsequently seen by a veterinarian and sent home on antibiotics.
 The second photo is a canine sebaceous cyst in its early stages that eventually had to be surgically removed.

 Another very common lump found on dogs is called a sebaceous cyst.
 Sebaceous cysts on dogs can resemble a mass, may feel fluid-filled, and sometimes can rupture on their own.

 Never pick or attempt to pop any lump or mass on your dog.
 Instead, make note of the lump, record video or photo evidence of it, and show it to your veterinarian for further examination and diagnostic testing.

 For More Information On Lumps On A Dog

 Has your dog ever developed a lump or bump?
 How was it treated?
 Let us know in the comments below.